johan-andersson01/johan-andersson01.github.io/_posts/2018-07-06-how-vim-saved-my-fingers.md

 1. Find a site with a lot of quotes (e.g. [this one](https://fortrabbit.github.io/quotes/))
 2. Save the raw html file and open it in Vim
-3. Record a recursive macro that formats the quotes in the `.html` file with a `%` character between each quote like this:
+3. Record and run a recursive macro that formats the quotes in the `.html` file with a `%` character between each quote like this:

 ```
 Computers do not solve problems, they execute solutions.